GIVE YOUR TIME

-All volunteers must wear masks for the duration of their shifts.
-Volunteers are expected to sanitize their hands frequently and to maintain social distancing of at least 6 feet whenever possible.
-Each volunteer will receive a COVID Health Agreement outlining our COVID procedures and is expected to sign this agreement verifying both understanding and adherence to those instructions.
+Volunteers are expected to maintain social distancing of at least 6 feet whenever possible.
+Each volunteer will receive a COVID Health Agreement outlining our COVID procedures.

 Volunteers must be 16 years of age or older to work independently with dogs, and 14 years of age or older to work independently with dogs or to work independently in the Susan M. Markel Veterinary Hospital.
 Volunteers between 7 and 14 may volunteer if volunteering with a parent or guardian over the age of 18.
 Parents/guardians of youth volunteers should submit applications in their own (the parent/guardian’s) name, with their own birth date and age information.

 Approved volunteers will gain access to our online platform where they can view available opportunities, sign up for shifts, and track their hours.
 Unless otherwise noted, volunteer shift days and times are firm and cannot be moved.
 Volunteers will also receive a weekly email newsletter with updates and information about volunteer activities.

 Robins-Starr Humane Center

 Volunteer shifts in our humane center generally last one to two hours between the hours of 8 a.m. to 5 p.m.
 Sunday and Monday, 8 a.m. to 7 p.m.
 Tuesday through Friday, and 8 a.m. to 6 p.m.
 Saturday.
 They typically accommodate one to two volunteers, or more if all participants live in the same household.
 Sample humane center shifts: